 Gary’s had so much of it from the medical community and, our friends and family as well.
-And it’s just, they can’t comprehend how they can do it.
+And it’s just, that they can’t comprehend how they can do it.
 So it’s easier not to have that conversation.
 I think for a lot of people.

-Carb addiction is a very very real.
+Carb addiction is very very real.

 It’s a real thing.
-So I noticed that it went away and I know that my my wife is addicted to carbs and most people I know are addicted to carbs but my wife runs she’s quite healthy and she doesn’t have any.
+So I noticed that it went away and I know that my my wife is addicted to carbs and most people I know are addicted to carbs but my wife runs She’s quite healthy and she doesn’t have any.
 Thank god she doesn’t have any medical conditions.
-You know, she’s 48 i’m 49 she’s doing quite well she goes to the gym she exercises she doesn’t smoke.
+You know, she’s 48 I’m 49 she’s doing quite well she goes to the gym she exercises she doesn’t smoke.

 She’s a vegetarian, doesn’t eat meat but she eats fish, she eats eggs.
-So she is really well. well balanced diet, she loves her toasted, you know, toasted bread, you know, and I can’t take that away from her and hopefully she’ll never need to do that because she’ll never get the kind of illness that I got.
+So she is well. well-balanced diet, she loves her toasted, you know, toasted bread, you know, and I can’t take that away from her and hopefully she’ll never need to do that because she’ll never get the kind of illness that I got.
 And therefore, everything will be okay.
 But one thing that she is, she’s at least willing to appreciate that if something’s not working for me anymore.
 Don’t do it.

 Belinda supports low carb diet

 But we just ate meat and veggies.
-And it actually is cheaper.
+And it is cheaper.
 And it takes, you know, maybe a little bit of time preparing.
 As Gary said he doesn’t want to be a medical tourist.
 He’s been a medical tourist.
-He doesn’t want to be a medical tourist again, and go from one appointment to the next appointment first of his life.
+He doesn’t want to be a medical tourist again and go from one appointment to the next appointment first of his life.

 And every time she understood every time she could get the courage up, to stop taking sugar into decrease her carbs, diabetes numbers would change, you know, her blood sugar levels would change.
-And things would start to improve she just didn’t have the emotional resilience to continue that so she used to use food.
+Things would start to improve she just didn’t have the emotional resilience to continue that so she used to use food.